 We have found the original CLFC curricula to be most effective in impacting substance abuse prevention for youth when parents and youth are engaged in all six training modules consecutively and simultaneously.
 The trainers may present the modules in any order desired, but when implementing the modules with both parents and youth participants, it is important to pair the matching parent and youth modules.

-CLFC has also been specifically adapted by the original program developer for individuals and couples who may be in recovery for substance abuse, incarcerated or reentering the community after a period of incarceration, military service, or any other form of physical or emotional separation.
-Theses innovative adaptations have been so successful in producing statistically significant results that the National Registry of Evidence-based Programs and Practices (NREPP) has expressed interest in reviewing the adapted versions for possible inclusion on their highly-selective registry.
+The Original CLFC Program has also been specifically adapted by the program developer for individuals and couples who may be in recovery for substance abuse, incarcerated or reentering the community after a period of incarceration, military service, or any other form of physical or emotional separation.
+These two innovative adaptations have been reviewed and are now listed on the National Registry of Evidence-based Programs and Practices (NREPP).

 Elements of High-Fidelity Replication